Vessel shortage forces Canada to scrap key climate change research mission | CBC News

 The scrapped mission is another example of fallout from Canada's aging fleet.

-"Although the private vessel is a highly-capable marine research platform, the conduct of the AZMP Maritimes region monitoring program in the spring of 2019 led us to conclude that the vessel might not be able to fulfil all fall monitoring program needs," Fisheries and Oceans Canada spokesperson Robin Jahn said in an email to CBC News.
+"Although the private vessel is a highly capable marine research platform, the conduct of the AZMP Maritimes region monitoring program in the spring of 2019 led us to conclude that the vessel might not be able to fulfil all fall monitoring program needs," Robin Jahn, spokesperson for Fisheries and Oceans Canada, said in an email to CBC News.

 "The department was unsuccessful in its search for another available research vessel to fulfil the fall 2019 program when weather and ocean conditions are more variable."